kubernetes/enhancements/keps/sig-windows/2802-identify-windows-pods-apiserver-admission/README.md

 ### Non-Goals

 - Interaction with container runtimes.
-- Interaction with scheduler.
-(This may change in future)
+- Interaction with scheduler (this may change in future).

 ## Proposal